Nail The Mix Multitracks Download: Your Metal Mixing Toolkit - Nail The Mix

 Nail The Mix Staff

 The Nail The Mix multitracks reflect this.
 You’re not trying to polish a turd here.
 You’re working with perfectly executed takes from bands like Gojira, Periphery, and Opeth.
-This means you can focus 100% on the mix itself—on tone shaping, balance, and automation—without being held back by subpar source material.
+This means you can focus 100% on the mix itself without being held back by subpar source material.

 How to Get Your Nail The Mix Multitracks Download